msherif4/kodo/docs/source/using_kodo_in_your_application.rst

   python waf configure --bundle=NONE --fifi-path=insert-path-to/fifi --sak-path=insert-path-to/sak/ --boost-path=insert-path-to/external-boost-light/ --waf-tools-path=insert-path-to/external-waf-tools/ --gtest-path=insert-path-to/external-gtest/ --gauge-path=insert-path-to/cxx-gauge/

-The bundle options supports a number of different use-cases:
+The bundle options supports a number of different use-cases.
 The following will bundle all dependencies but the Fifi library which we have to manually specify a path for:
 ::

-  --bundle=ALL,-fifi --fifi-path=insert-path-to/fifi
+  python waf configure --bundle=ALL,-fifi --fifi-path=insert-path-to/fifi

 Or we may bundle only Fifi:
 ::